FOSDEM/video-hardware/README.md

 We're evaluating the [Olimex A20-Olinuxino-Lime2](https://www.olimex.com/Products/OLinuXino/A20/A20-OLinuXino-LIME2/) as the main board.
 It's well supported by the mainline linux kernel, thanks to the efforts of the [linux-sunxi](https://linux-sunxi.org) community.

 ### HDMI input
 The A20 does not have HDMI input.
 We're looking into building a custom HDMI input board based upon the [ADV7611](https://www.analog.com/en/products/adv7611.html).
+We push the hdmi to the A20 over csi.

 ## Software
-We plan to take in 720p60 hdmi audio & video via csi.
-720p60, because that is the most widely supported resolution/refresh rate combination, and perfectly enough for streaming a conference.
-The Allwinner "csi" is not proper camera serial interface implementation, so that needs some testing.
+We plan to take in 720p60 hdmi audio & video.
+That is the most widely supported resolution/refresh rate combination.
+It also hits a sweet spot between video quality and complexity.

 The hdmi input gets three destinations:
  * to the projector (with minimal delay!)